Favourited 963 times

 Cooking is another skill that is useful here.
 We have primitive cooking facilities (woodstove top and two propane burners) and we try to eat as much as possible from the garden.
 This may require getting creative with meals (mostly vegetarian).

 Most of our days are easy going and simple.
 Wake up when the sun rises to be in tune with nature, eat breakfast, work for a couple of hours, take an hour for lunch, then a few more hours of work in the afternoon.
 Then relax for the evening and dinner.
-Afterwards, explore the island and participate in community events.
+Afterwards, explore the island.
 Or, if you prefer, enjoy the solitude and seclusion of the surrounding forest.

-This is our sixth year of hosting WorkAwayers!
+This is our seventh year of hosting WorkAwayers!
 So far we have hosted over 100 WorkAwayers from many countries around the world.

 We had many wondrous and joyous experiences with almost all of the WorkAwayers we hosted, and even developed some great long-lasting friendships in the process.